michaelJustin/indy-snippets/JsonPOST/README.md

 # JSON POST example

-A minimum example which sends a HTTP POST with TIdHTTP to
+A minimum example which sends a HTTP POST with TIdHTTP to the httpbin web service.

 ## HTTPS support